informalsystems/quint/CONTRIBUTING.md

 #### Unit tests for tntc

 In general, we are using the [Mocha][] test framework to write and run unit tests.
-We are using the [Chai][] to write assertions, without going into BDD testing too much.
+We are using [Chai][] to write assertions, without going into BDD testing too much.

 The unit tests can be run as follows: